pmbrent/Ready/README.md

 Phase 1 will use BCrypt to allow user signup and secure login.
 On login, users will be taken to the main page, with containers for the user's feed/React components.
 For now, pages will render JSON.
 The user model will contain a username, email, and a Librarian boolean indicating administrator access.
-They will also have an optional favorite_genres attribute, to be used later.

 [Details][phase-one]

-### Phase 2: Books, Shelves, Flux and Views (2.5 days)
+### Phase 2: Books, Shelves, Flux and Views (2 days)

 In Phase 2, I'll create the Book model (with title, author, ISBN) and seed with some example books.
 Next, there will be a shelf model (belonging to a user and having many books through Shelvings).
-The next step will be to set up Flux routing for individual book view pages, genres, and an individual's shelves.
+The next step will be to set up Flux routing for individual book view pages and an individual's shelves.
 There will be a Book Store, although only Librarians will be able to perform CRUD.

 [Details][phase-two]